Securing a Healthy Future for Rural America

+No issue that we care about — from gun safety to immigration, from climate to education to paid family leave–will advance easily unless our democracy is restored.
 Pete believes in our democratic republic, but knows that our government has not been nearly democratic or accountable enough.
-Too many communities have been denied their voice in the political process while our democracy has been captured by special interests and those with the greatest economic power.
+Too many communities have been denied their voice in the political process while our democracy has been captured by special interests and those with greatest economic power.

 Our democracy should work for the interests of ordinary Americans, not corporations and special interests.
-We need to have a strong public financing system that provides matching funds to small donations so that average citizens can run for office, not just those with access to big donors.
+It’s time to create a strong public financing system that matches small donors so average citizens can run for office funded by their communities, not big donors.

 We also need to create common-sense campaign finance rules that clearly establish that corporations do not have the same political rights as people, and dollars cannot outvote human beings.
-If necessary, we should do this by constitutional amendment.
 Our democracy is at stake, and the reason the amendment system was created is to fix problems like this.

 It’s simple: the candidate who gets the most votes should win.
 States don’t vote, people vote, and everyone’s vote should count exactly the same.
 The Electoral College has to go.